-In FDA Substantial equivalence means to demonstrate a new device to be marketed is safe and effective with a predicate device for the premarket submissions.
-Substantial equivalence doesn’t require the predicate device and the subjective device are identical rather it can be demonstrated through intended use, design, materials, performance, safety, effectiveness, labeling, biocompatibility, and other applicable characteristics.
-Substantial equivalence can be claimed to a pre-amendment or post amendment device that is legally marketed.
+Substantial equivalence doesn’t require the predicate device and the subjective device to be identical rather it can be demonstrated through intended use, design, materials, performance, safety, effectiveness, labelling, biocompatibility, and other applicable characteristics.
+Substantial equivalence can be claimed to a pre-amendment or post-amendment device that is legally marketed.

 The pre-amendments device refers to devices which legally marketed in the U.S. before May 28, 1976.
 Devices for those regulation requiring a PMA application and has not been published by FDA and which have not been changed or modified significantly since then